Esolberg2/student-roster-management-system/README.md

 # student-roster-management-system
-C++ project, application for managing a collection of student records.
+Application for managing a collection of student records.